Hi folks. This is a short, concise, no-fluff guide on how (and why) to change the shutter speed on your Sony a6000.

 A very simple exercise is to step out of your house when it’s dark, set up your tripod, and try to photograph your own home.

-Play with your shutter speed, and see what sort of speed you need to fully capture your house with just the illumination of nearby street lights.
+Play with your shutter speed, and see what sort of speed you need to fully capture your house/apartment with just the illumination of nearby street lights.

 Astro is quite the complicated subject, so I’ll point you over to a great astrophotography guide from my friends over at Lonelyspeck.

 Delving into the manual controls on your camera can seem intimidating at first, but with some practice it becomes second nature!

 Like I said, get outside and shoot some photographs and you’ll learn quick.

 Disclaimer: Some links in this article may be affiliate links, which means I get a (very small) commission if you purchase things through my links.
 If you do, thank you for the support! <3